-Pityriasis Rosea (pit-ih-RYE-as-sis Ro-ZEA) is a common skin condition that causes a rash.
-This rash can look worrisome, but it is harmless.
-This rash can last anywhere from two to 20 weeks before disappearing.
+Pityriasis Rosea (pit-ih-RYE-as-sis Ro-ZEA) is a common skin condition that causes a rash that can look worrisome, but it is actually harmless.
+The rash can last anywhere from 2 to 20 weeks before disappearing.

-Pityriasis rosea tends to develop gradually.
-Many people develop one oval patch on their skin.
-This patch is pink to salmon-colored in people who have white to olive-colored skin.
-If you have brown or black skin, the patch can be gray to dark brown and often difficult to see.
+Pityriasis rosea tends to develop gradually and in many cases, one oval patch can develop on the skin.
+This patch will look pink to salmon-colored in patients with white to olive-colored skin tone and in brown or black skin tone, the patch can look gray to dark brown and often difficult to see.

-The first patch often forms on the chest or back and grows for about two weeks.
-This patch may look scaly, causing some people to mistake it for ringworm, a fungal infection.
-Applying medicine that treats ringworm will not clear this patch.
+The first patch often forms on the chest or the back and grows for about two weeks.
+This patch may look scaly, causing some people to mistake it for ringworm (a fungal infection) but applying medicine that treats ringworm will not clear this patch.

 Within a week or two of seeing the first patch, most people develop a rash.
-The spots that make up this rash tend to be smaller than the first patch.
-The rash may appear anywhere on your skin, but is most common on the trunk, legs, and arms.
+The spots that tend to be smaller than the first patch.
+The rash may appear anywhere on the skin but is most common on the trunk, legs, and arms.
 Often, the rash is heaviest on the skin covering the lower abdomen and groin area.
 Your skin may itch, especially if you become overheated.